 Having a strong awareness that our worth is inherent is the antidote to the negative beliefs that we all pick up in early childhood.
 Negative beliefs lead us to feel insecure, stressed, praise-dependent, depressed, angry, or a host of other negative emotions.
 Someone who is completely aware of his or her Inherent Worth will be:

-At peace with himself and others
+At peace with self and others

-It is only when we lose sight of who we truly are that we are tempted to judge others and ourselves, blame others and ourselves, and live stressful, impoverished lives.
+It is only when we lose sight of who we truly are that we are tempted to judge others and ourselves, blame others and ourselves, and live stressful, limited lives.
 Remembering the truth of our Inherent Worth, and owning it, is the way to a rich and happy life.